kr3t3n/markpad/README.md

 1. Start typing in the editor panel
 2. Use the toolbar or keyboard shortcuts for formatting
 3. See your formatted text in real-time in the preview panel
+4. Copy either markdown or formatted text
-4. Export your document in your preferred format
+5. Export your document in your preferred format

 ### ⌨️ Keyboard Shortcuts